Student Travel Insurance

 If you're traveling and need help, call the toll-free number on the registration card, contact your campus department, or contact Risk Services:

-Register for Travel Alerts
+Travel Alerts

 Out-of-state and international travelers can receive free real-time alerts through an online service called Worldcue TRAVELER, which provides email notices about political unrest, natural disasters, and health warnings affecting travel destinations.
 This is an especially valuable resource when traveling to areas where information is tightly controlled.